2019 Autumn Tour of Japan - Classic Route

 A day trip takes us to the historic seaside town of Kamakura, just south of Tokyo’s sprawling metropolis.
 The Japanese capital for a brief 150 years from 1185, Kamakura retains its strong Buddhist heritage and serene, contemplative atmosphere.

-With over 100 temples and shrines dating from that era, including famous giant bronze Buddha constructed in 1252, Kamakura can be pleasantly explored on foot and by its quaint local “Enoden” train which winds around its numerous hills, temples, and wooden residences to the beach.
+With over 100 temples and shrines dating from that era, including famous giant bronze Buddha constructed in 1252, Kamakura can be pleasantly explored on foot and the trip by its quaint local “Enoden” train is a feature in itself.
+It winds around numerous hills, temples, and wooden residences on its way to this beach side city.

-Kamakura’s popular Komachi Street is also full of many craft shops and galleries, showcasing some high-quality handmade wares, and worth a wander.
+Kamakura’s popular Komachi Street offers many craft shops and galleries, showcasing some high-quality handmade wares, and we recommend you a wander along the street.

 Day 13: Tokyo